Kings Service Solutions: Proving a Good Company Makes Profit; A Great Company Makes a Difference

 About the Florida SBDC Network

-For over forty years, the Florida SBDC Network, the state’s principal provider of business assistance [Fl.
+For more than 45 years, the Florida SBDC Network, the state’s principal provider of business assistance [Fl.
 Stat.
 288.001], has nourished a statewide partnership between higher education and economic development to provide existing and emerging small and medium-sized business owners with management and knowledge resources that enable overall growth, increased profitability, and economic prosperity for Florida’s economy.

-A statewide network of over 40 offices, the Florida SBDC is funded in part by the U.S. Small Business Administration, U.S. Department of Defense, State of Florida and other private and public partners.
-The Florida SBDC Network, headquartered at the University of West Florida, is nationally accredited by the Association of SBDCs and is a 2016 recipient of the President’s E Award for Export Service.
+With over 40 offices statewide, the Florida SBDC is funded in part by the U.S. Small Business Administration, Department of Defense, State of Florida and other private and public partners.
+The Florida SBDC Network, headquartered at the University of West Florida, is nationally accredited by the Association of SBDCs and is a recipient of the President’s E Award for Export Service.
 Florida SBDC services are extended to the public on a nondiscriminatory basis.
 Language assistance services are available for individuals with limited English proficiency.
 For more information, please visit www.FloridaSBDC.org.

 FSBDC at UCF | 3201 E. Colonial Drive | Orlando, FL 32801 | p 407.420.4850 | f 407.420.4862